 This past week has seen many protests regarding Education issues, as students protest a proposed fine of 5 million tomans, and retired staff of Education Ministry stage rallies protesting low wages and miserable living conditions.

-The National Council of Resistance of Iran (NCRI) on Tuesday September 27, Sharif University of Technology students have been protesting for three days in front of the university president’s building.
+The National Council of Resistance of Iran (NCRI) writes that on Tuesday September 27, Sharif University of Technology students have been protesting for three days in front of the university president’s building.
 They confronted security agents, allegedly spies of the Ministry of Intelligence (MOIS), at the university when the agents tried to disperse them, and occupied the university president’s office.

 Also witnessing protests were, University of Amirkabir, Melli (Beheshti), Tarbiat Modarres of Tehran, Esfahan University of Technology, Razi in Kermanshah, and Zanjan University.